Athena SWAN in IHW

 "I started working at MRC/CSO Social and Public Health Sciences (SPHSU) as an Investigator Scientist in 2003.
 During my time, I have benefited from maternity leave and flexible working policies.
 Flexible working arrangements allowed me to care for my young children and progress my career in research.
 SPHSU have supported me in my training and development and while working 60% FTE, I was promoted to Senior Investigator Scientist.
 I have subsequently returned to full-time working."

-Rich Mitchell is Professor of Health and Environment and head of the Public Health Group at the Institute for Health and Wellbeing.
+Rich Mitchell is Professor of Health and Environment and head of Public Health.
 He is also a co-director of the Centre for Research on Environment, Society and Health (http://cresh.org.uk).
 Earlier in his career Rich focused on monitoring and exploring socio-economic and geographic inequalities in health.
 Today, his focus is on the potential for environments, and natural environments in particular to positively influence population health and health inequalities.

 Jo Ferrie is a Lecturer in Social Research Methods in the School of Social and Political Science.
 Jo joined the University in 2001 as a Research Assistant, completed her PhD in Disability Studies and Sociology in 2008 and became a Lecturer in 2012.
 Jo is currently Director of Glasgow Q-Step, a quantitative literacy programme for social scientists funded by Nuffield, ESRC and HEFCE; has been the interim Director of Graduate Training for the College of Social Sciences; is Associate Director for the Scottish Graduate School of Social Sciences and is the first social scientists to be appointed as PI to the Euan MacDonald Centre, one of the largest and most influential hub of scientists working in the field of neurological conditions.